systemik/ians-davinci-resolve-scripts/README.md

 Open the most recent version of a project.
 Note that it only works on the filename.

-Pass in the "top level" folder name, and it assumes that there are loads of files there named "Project 01" "Project 02" et cetera.
+Pass in the top level folder name, and it assumes that there are loads of files there named `Project 01`, `Project 02`, et cetera.
 Manual versioning.

 This script lists them in alphabetical order and then opens the last one in the list.
 So … hopefully it works for you?